-Orbit determination: Multi-epoch observations are required to measure the orbital elements of planets.
-The number of the observations required depends on the orbital period of the planet, the uncertainty on the measured position of the imaged planets at each epoch, and the orbital phases covered by the observations.
-In a study (Blunt et al. 2017) explored how the uncertainties of the orbital parameters depend on the observing rates (number of observation / year).
+Orbit determination: Single-epoch imaging observations will only provided a measurement of the projected semi-major axis.
+Therefore, imaging observations that do not cover significant fraction of the targeted planet's orbit will not provide a good assessment of the orbit and equilibrium temperature of the planet, unless auxiliary observations (stellar astrometry and/or radial velocity) are available.
+Lacking auxiliary observations multi-epoch imaging observations will be required to derive the orbital elements.
+The number of the observations required for the orbit determination depends on the orbital period of the planet, the uncertainty on the measured position of the imaged planets at each epoch, and the orbital phases covered by the observations.
+In a study (Blunt et al. 2017b) explored how the uncertainties of the orbital parameters depend on the observing rates (number of observation / year, see, also Blunt et al. 2017a).
 Figure ??